n00rsy/simple-sphere-raytracer/README.md

 # simple-sphere-raytracer
-simple, slightly inefficient but physically accurate backwards raytracer that can only render spheres using.
+simple, slightly inefficient but physically accurate backwards raytracer that can only render spheres.
 One day this may become the next unity game engine.

 Inspired by [Scratchapixel](https://www.scratchapixel.com/).